-LAWS2046 Law of Torts and Contract 42.0 Hours
+LAWS2046 Law of Torts and Contracts 42.0 Hours

 This course covers two basic areas of law: contracts and torts.
 Contracts are fundamental to commerce.
-This segment of the course will examine the basic elements required for the formation of a valid contract, the essentials for drafting simple contracts, different types of contracts, and remedies for breach of contract.
-In the segment dealing with torts, students are introduced to the law of torts, including negligence and intentional torts.
+This segment of the course examines the basic elements required for the formation of a valid contract, the essentials for drafting simple contracts, different types of contracts, and remedies for breach of contract.
+The segment dealing with torts introduces students to the law of torts, including negligence and intentional torts.
 Relevant ethical issues will be discussed.